 World Food Program USA

-In that time, Leach launched and directed successful global campaigns in collaboration with the World Health Organization at the request of Congress for the International Conference on Tobacco and Children, which identified policies that were later adopted by national governments and industry leaders.
-The Living Planet Campaign, which he led for the World Wildlife Fund, mobilized the planet’s largest private forest owner to adopt sustainable standards for harvesting timber.
-At the World Health Organization, Leach developed a plan to halt the production and trade of counterfeit drugs.
-At the Alliance for Representative Democracy, he expanded a campaign to ensure that civic education is included within the curriculum of all public schools in the U.S. In 1993, he was appointed by the Clinton Administration to create and direct the federal government’s childhood immunization campaign at the U.S. Department of Health and Human Services.
-Within three years, the campaign helped boost the nation’s childhood immunization rate from 50 percent to 80 percent.
+Prior to taking the helm at WFP USA, Rick tackled major social challenges at a wide range of organizations across the public and private sectors.
+Rick launched and directed a successful global campaign in collaboration with the Campaign for Tobacco Free Kids, the World Health Organization and the American Cancer Society in an effort that helped lead to the establishment of the International Framework Convention on Tobacco Control.
+Working with the World Health Organization, Rick developed a plan to halt the production and trade of counterfeit drugs.
+The Living Planet Campaign, which he established and launched for the World Wildlife Fund, created a unified initiative to protect animals and biodiversity across the globe.
+For the Alliance for Representative Democracy, he expanded a campaign to ensure that civic education is included within the curriculum of all public schools in the U.S. In 1993, he was appointed by the Clinton Administration to create and direct the federal government’s early childhood immunization campaign at the U.S. Department of Health and Human Services.
+Within three years, the campaign helped boost the nation’s childhood immunization rate from 50 to 80 percent.